MikeKovarik/exifr/README.md

 **Chunked mode** - In browser it's sometimes better to fetch a larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `options.seekChunkSize`) in prevention of additional loading and fetching. `options.parseChunkSize` sets that number of bytes to download at once.
 Node.js only relies on the `options.seekChunkSize`.

+*Traces of EXIF can usually be found within the first few bytes of the file.
+If not there likely is no EXIF at all and it's not worth reading the file anymore.*

 **Whole file mode** - If you're not concerned about performance and time (mostly in Node.js) you can tell `exifr` to just read the whole file into memory at once.`

-#### `options.seekChunkSize` `number` default: `512` Bytes (0.5 KB)
+#### `options.firstChunkSize` `number` default `512` in Node / `65536` in browser

-Byte size of the first chunk that will be read and parsed for EXIF.
+Size (in bytes) of the first chunk that probes the file for traces of exif or metadata.
-*EXIF is usually within the first few bytes of the file.
-If not than there likely is no EXIF.
-It's not necessary to read through the whole file.*
-Node.js: Used for all input types.
-Browser: Used when input `arg` is buffer.
-Otherwise, `parseChunkSize` is used.

-TODO: update
+Based on platform, one of these values are used for `firstChunkSize`:

+* `options.firstChunkSizeNode` default `512`
+* `options.firstChunkSizeBrowser` default `65536` (64 KB)

+*In browser it's usually better to read just larger chunk in hope that it contains the whole EXIF (and not just the begining) instead of loading mutliple subsequent chunks.
+Whereas in Node.js it's prefferable to read as little data as possible and `fs.read()` does not cause slowdowns.*

+#### `options.chunkSize` `number` default `65536` Bytes

+Size of subsequent chunks that may be read after first chunk

-#### `options.parseChunkSize` `number` default: `64 * 1024` (64KB)
+#### `options.chunkLimit` `number` default `5`

-Size of the chunk to fetch in the browser in chunked mode.
+Maximum ammount of subsequent chunks allowed to read in chunk mode.
-*Much like `seekChunkSize` but used in the browser (and only if we're given URL) where subsequent chunk fetching is more expensive than fetching one larger chunk with hope that it contains the EXIF.*
-Node.js: Not used.
-Browser: Used when input `arg` is string URL.
-Otherwise, `seekChunkSize` is used.

-TODO: update

-If parsing file known to have EXIF fails try:
-* Increasing `seekChunkSize`
-* Increasing `parseChunkSize` in the browser if file URL is used as input.
-* Disabling chunked mode (read whole file)
+*If the exif isn't found within N chunks (5\*65536 = 640kb) it probably isn't in the file and it's not worth reading anymore.*

 ## Modular distributions